WIEN2k

 27. WIEN2k workshop

-will be held at the
+was held at the

 Abdus Salam International Centre for Theoretical Physics (ICTP), Trieste, Italy